laiyii/D-peptide-binder-design/README.md

 rosetta_scripts.mpi.linuxgccrelease @$DPEP/sequence_design/Dpep_design.flags
 ```

+### Sequence selection
+Criteria for *in silico* sequence selection is described in the [paper]().
+Binding energy is calculated by gmx_MMPBSA and free energy of aggregation is calculated by PASTA2.0.

 ## License

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.